Connect with others who understand.

 Gentle but effective moisturizers are also important to keep dry, itchy skin at bay.
 You can search the National Eczema Association’s product directory to find eczema-safe creams, cleansers, sunscreen, and more.
 Thick ointments will be better for the lips, whereas creams may be better for the skin.

-Wash Sheets and Towels
+Wash Your Sheets and Towels

 You should always wash your bedclothes and towels in hot water to get rid of germs, allergens, and dirt.
 Wash these items frequently in a mild detergent at least once a week to keep them clean.
-Use detergents that are free of dyes and fragrances.
+Use detergents that are free of dye and fragrances.

 Get Enough Sleep

 Make sure you are getting enough quality sleep.
 Not sleeping enough or sleeping poorly leads to stress, which can exacerbate eczema.
-Do what you can to reduce stress, too, including meeting with a therapist or counselor if you need help.

 Don’t Smoke

-Don’t smoke!
-It’s unhealthy for so many reasons, but the smoke can badly irritate sensitive, eczema-prone skin — especially around the mouth.
+Smoke can badly irritate sensitive, eczema-prone skin — especially around the mouth.

-Talk with Others Who Understand
+Talk With Others Who Understand

 MyEczemaTeam is the social network for people with eczema.
-On MyEczemaTeam, more than 40,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.
+On MyEczemaTeam, more than 49,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.

 Have you developed eczema around your mouth or on your lips?
 How have you managed it?
 Share your thoughts and tips in the comments below or by posting on MyEczemaTeam.